Is Your Defiant, Underachieving Child Actually Gifted?

-When I use the word "gifted" I don't mean "has a crazy high IQ" or "gets straight As" or even "is a fantastic student."
-Gifted children can actually struggle academically because they are profoundly, painfully bored; anxious; struggle to fit in; or feel disliked by teachers.
+When I use the word "gifted" I don't mean "gets straight As."
+Gifted (high IQ) children can actually struggle academically because they are profoundly, painfully bored; anxious; struggle to fit in; or feel disliked by teachers.
 Sometimes boredom causes them to space out in class or refuse homework.
 Sometimes this boredom causes energy-sucking depression, fatigue, and low self-worth.
 Gifted people are disproportionately much more likely to drop out of high school.

 Kids who never experience failure turn into young people who feel empty, lifeless, and lost.

 We build self-esteem through surviving failure after failure and pushing hard to succeed.
 Through this experience of falling down, we learn how to rise.
 We learn how strong we truly are.
 Easy success does not build confidence.
 It just doesn't; No matter how many "A+" papers your child brings home or how much praise they earn.
 Without intellectual struggle, gifted kids easily fall into depression and existential grief.
-Depression can easily turn into "just not caring" about school.
+This can look like "just not caring" about school.
 It can turn into failing school.
 Or worse.

 Gifted kids need to be engaged in something educational that absolutely fascinates and frustrates them.
 They need to not understand some things right away.
 They need to experience the failure, curiosity, smallness, and sense of wonder that their same-aged peers feel at school every day.

 If their gifts are not being tapped into or challenged at school, you may have to find a special avenue to help them.
 This might be an engaging extracurricular activity.
 It might be a class at a local community college or a course online.
-It also might mean advocating for your child at school with teachers, creating an IEP or 504 Plan, or even changing schools.
+It also might mean advocating for your child at school with teachers, changing schools, or homeschooling.